rreece/rreece.github.io/outline-of-philosophy/scientific-realism.md

 -   *The Cambridge Companion to Carnap* [^Friedman2007]
 -   Leitgeb, H. & Carus, A. (2020).
 [Rudolf Carnap](https://plato.stanford.edu/entries/carnap/index.html). *SEP*. [^Leitgeb2020]

+On logical empiricism and Reichenbach at UCLA:

+>   Part of the movement's legacy lies in contemporary philosophy of science.
+>   In the US nearly all philosophers of science can trace their academic
+>   lineages to Reichenbach.
+Most were either his students or students of his
+>   students and so on.
+His scientific realism inspired a generation of
+>   philosophers, even those clearly outside the movement.
+Even the reaction
+>   against various forms of realism that have appeared in recent decades have
+>   roots in the logical empiricist movement.
+Moreover, philosophers of science
+>   are expected to know a great deal of the science about which they
+>   philosophize and to be cautious in telling practicing scientists what
+>   concepts they may or may not use.
+In these respects and others contemporary
+>   philosophers promote a kind of naturalism, and by so doing they follow
+>   both the precept and the example of the logical empiricists. [^Creathe2011]

+and

+>   Among his many students were Hempel, Putnam, and W. Salmon, and so almost
+>   all philosophy of science in the US can trace its academic lineage to
+>   Reichenbach.
+Though interested in social and educational reform, he worked
+>   primarily in philosophy of physics.
+He developed and defended a frequency
+>   theory of probability, and emphasized both scientific realism and the
+>   importance of causality and causal laws. [^Creathe2011]

+Reichenbach:

+-   *The Rise of Scientific Philosophy* (1951)

 Russell:

 >   Modern analytical empiricism [...] differs from that of Locke, Berkeley, and Hume